 REFERENCES: 1.
 IMC 0612, Power Reactor Inspection Reports (for power reactors), or IMC 0615, Research and Test Reactor Inspection Reports (for research and test reactors)

-2.
+2. IMC 0612, Appendix B, “Issue Screening”

 IMC 0620, Inspection Documents and Records

 Plain Language Initiative Web site, which references NUREG-1379 for editorial style guidance, the directives from the President of the United States, and other related documents